 Beginning with a thorough evaluation of your physical, emotional, and psychological health, our clinical care providers create a plan based on your individual needs.
 Your care team will closely monitor your progress throughout your outpatient, intensive outpatient, or PHP program to ensure that you have the best chance at achieving lifelong recovery.

-At Absolute Awakenings, we understand that change in attitude results in a change in behavior.
 As part of your treatment program, you will participate in Acceptance and Commitment Therapy to equip you with the skills you need to live a healthy life outside of a recovery environment.

 Along with ACT therapy, your care plan may include cognitive behavioral therapy (CBT), motivational interviewing, dialectical behavior therapy (DBT), group therapy, art therapy, hypnotherapy, and other modalities.